sotakan/RPi-Incubator/README.md

 # RPi-Incubator

-## I am not responsible for anything!
+## I am not responsible for any damage to anything.
 Use these schematics at your own risk!

 ### This branch only controls the temperature!